itaytalmi/vmware-tkg/ytt-overlays/tkg-packages/harbor/ldaps-overlay/README.md

 1. Modify the `overlay-harbor-ldaps-cert.yaml` overlay file and set your LDAPS/CA certificate for the `ca.crt` parameter under the `harbor-ldaps-cert` secret.

+    >**Important note: the overlay file contains an extra empty line at the end.
+This is part of the `ca.crt` value and you must keep this line.
+Otherwise, Harbor will run into issues reading the certificate.**

 2. Create a secret from the `overlay-harbor-ldaps-cert.yaml` file:

     ```bash